boyboi86/AFML/README.md

 I'm not using mlfinlab to complete these exercise, but I do compare my answers with theirs.

 At the same time, this repository can only cover concepts and demostrate implementation.
 If you intend to deploy real quantitative strategies, you will require real HFT data.

+You will need to purchase "Advances in Financial Machine Learning" in order to follow the tutorial.

+This is a textbook that is used in [Cornell University graduate studies](https://www.orie.cornell.edu/news/orie-adds-marcos-lopez-de-prado-cornell-financial-engineering-manhattan), that is why we are using it as a guide.